-Nine automatic stations, continuously recording groundwater levels, were operating during 2009.
+Nine automatic stations, continuously recording groundwater levels, were operating during 2010.

 Matamata Airfield has 4 bores with continuous records.
-These are a water table bore, 20m, 40m and 163m deep bores.
+These are a water table bores 9m, 20m, 40m and 163m deep.
+Repairs were made to this bore field November and December 2010 and was not operating in those two months.

-Hamilton a shallow large diameter 750 mm bore, 4m deep has a diver, measuring water level.
-Cooks Beach - a shallow 50 mm diameter PVC bore 11.0 metre deep, has a diver, measuring water level.
+Hamilton a shallow large diameter 750 mm bore, 4m deep has a diver, measuring water level. a shallow 50 mm diameter PVC bore 11.0 metre deep, has a Cooks Beach diver, measuring water level.
 Hahei Beach a shallow 50 mm PVC bore 10.6 metres deep, has a diver measuring water level and temperature.
-Hahei Beach a deep bore 100 mm steel casing of 85 metres has a diver measuring water level.
-Hahei Beach - a deep 50 mm PVC bore 100 metres deep has a diver measuring water level, temperature and conductivity.
-Opoutere - a shallow bore 50 mm in diameter 20 metres deep has a diver measuring water level.
-Matarangi Taupo a shallow bore 6 metres deep has a diver measuring water level. a thermal stream has a diver measuring level and temperature.
+Hahei Beach a deep 50 mm PVC bore 100 metres deep has a diver measuring water level, temperature and conductivity. a shallow bore 50 mm in diameter 20 metres deep has a diver Opoutere measuring water level.
+Matarangi a shallow bore 6 metres deep has a diver measuring water level.
+Taupo a thermal stream has a diver measuring level and temperature.